AndersonTavares0/AndersonTavares0/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 ###
-<p align="left">- 🌍 I'm from Rio de Janeiro, Brazil 🇧🇷  <br>- 💻 Learning to code every day and diving into the world of Software Engineering 🚀  <br>- 📚 Currently focusing on Python, JavaScript, and web development (HTML, CSS)  <br>- 🧑‍💻 Working on small projects to improve my skills and get familiar with Git & GitHub  <br>- 🎮 In my free time, I love gaming and reading books 📖  <br>- 🌱 Always open to learning, experimenting with new tools and collaborating with others on beginner-friendly projects.</p>
+<p align="left">- 🌍 I'm from Rio de Janeiro, Brazil 🇧🇷  <br>- 💻 Learning to code every day and diving into the world of Software Engineering 🚀  <br>- 📚 Currently focusing on Java, JavaScript, and web development (HTML, CSS)  <br>- 🧑‍💻 Working on small projects to improve my skills and get familiar with Git & GitHub  <br>- 🎮 In my free time, I love gaming and reading books 📖  <br>- 🌱 Always open to learning, experimenting with new tools and collaborating with others on beginner-friendly projects.</p>

 ###
 <h3 align="left">🛠 Language and tools</h3>